bcoulter93/ML-Final-Project/README.md

 Supporting Code for my ECE50024 PDF submission

-pickle files containing my curated testing and training images and ID's are provided please be sure that these are in the file path so my script can import the necessary data
+pickle files containing my curated testing and training images and ID's are provided please be sure that ALL 4 FILES are in the file path so my script can import the necessary data

 I avoided using libraries like GPyOpt and BayesOpt in order to have a deeper understanding of the code However, this introduces some instability